pycompression/python-isal/README.rst

   the compression levels are not compatible, a difference in naming was chosen to reflect this. ``igzip.GzipFile`` does exist as an alias of ``igzip.IGzipFile`` for compatibility reasons.
++ ``igzip._GzipReader`` has been rewritten in C. Since this is a private member it should not affect compatibility, but it may cause some issues for instances where this code is used directly.
+If such issues should occur, please report them so the compatibility issues can be fixed.

 .. differences end